A sketch of pragmatics I

 Metaphors and other figures of speech

 Take the metaphorical utterance The witch exploded.
 As mentioned above, there are no explicatures beyond ↣ The speaker said that the witch had exploded. as the speaker obviously does not believe in the literal truth of the utterance.
-However, if it were literally true, it would implicate something like ⇸ The witch produced a sudden outburst of unpleasant noise. which would establish the relevance of (25).
-This is enough for (27) to actually be an implicature of (30).
+However, if it were literally true, it would implicate something like ⇸ The witch produced a sudden outburst of unpleasant noise. which would establish the relevance of (30).
+This is enough for (32) to actually be an implicature of (30).
 Powerful metaphors (‘She is my anchor in the storm’) have many weak implicatures, something we cannot achieve when speaking literally.

 By the way, even sentences that are literally true can implicate metaphorical meanings, as when a chess player tells his opponent ‘Your defence is an impregnable castle’.